eslaurente/cigna-project/README.md

 ```
 > NOTE: First-time install may take several minutes

+While the server is running on `localhost:3000`, in a web browser, visit
+[http://localhost:42000](http://localhost:42000) to run the application.

 ## Tests
 Run the following commands to initiate their respective test runners.
 ```